 The effective date of benefits will be the first of the month following date of hire or initial eligibility.

-Effective the pay period beginning May 10, 2016 for coverage beginning June 1, 2016, health plan coverage will be paid on a semi-monthly basis (24 payments per year).
+Health plan coverage will be paid on a semi-monthly basis (24 payments per year).

 10.2.1 County Offered Medical Plans